Peter Roehr: Work

 During a period of five years Roehr produced more than 600 works.
 They can be categorized in ten groups.
 Each group is defined by the material the regarded work is made of.
 Roehrs Oeuvre can be labelled as conceptual art because he aligned each work to the conception of the unvaried repetition.

 Montages

 His most famous work, Film-Montages I-III (1965), was edited on 16mm film (and would later be digitized) from fragments of TV commercials to create an aesthetic film and illustrating his concept of a time structure related to principles of serial music.
 He would do the same thing with radio adverts on his 1966 piece Tonmontagen (Sound Montages).

 Legacy

-Video artist William E. Jones paid tribute with his 2006 piece Film Montages (for Peter Roehr) featuring non-explicit fragments from pre-AIDS gay porn films.
+Video artist William E. Jones paid tribute with his 2006 piece Film Montages (for Peter Roehr) featuring fragments from pre-AIDS gay porn films.